bblodget/J1_ArtyS7_Bringup/doc/dev-log.md

 ## 2025-03-05

+Done:
+  - Finished refactoring code to use new label syntax
+  - New label syntax use forth : word syntax
+  - All test pass!
+  - Define word ; to be synonym for exit
+  - Use endmacro as the end of a macro instead of ;

+## 2025-03-05

 TODO:
 - I should only support the forth style label syntax
 - I need to have a label be IDENT COLON but not ; COLON